charleskoffler/clprolf/README.md

 Simol follow the open-closed principle, while not really modifies java but rather add notions on top on existing oriented object concepts.
 Simol can also be used through the simol framework for java, which provide a framework to introduce simol in java with annotations.

+SIMOL AND THE FUNDAMENTAL THEOREM OF SOFTWARE ENGINEERING

+Simol follow the guidelines of the Fundamental theorem of software engineering, by trying to add an abstraction layer on top classes and interfaces.
+It aims to decrease complexity through the indirection of classes and interfaces roles.

+Wikipedia quotation about the Fundamental theorem of softwatre engineering:
+"The fundamental theorem of software engineering (FTSE) is a term originated by Andrew Koenig to describe a remark by Butler Lampson attributed to David J. Wheeler:

+   "We can solve any problem by introducing an extra level of indirection."

+The theorem does not describe an actual theorem that can be proven; rather, it is a general principle for managing complexity through abstraction.
+"

 THE ROLE OF CLASSES

 In simol, classes are given a role, in the same way we create a controller object, for example.